Ankitraghav000/Docker/README.md

 - software-properties-common: Provides tools to manage software repositories, including adding new ones.
 #### Output:
-ankit@ankit:~$ sudo apt install apt-transport-https ca-certificates curl software-properties-common Reading package lists...
-Done
+ankit@ankit:~$ sudo apt install apt-transport-https ca-certificates curl software-properties-common<br>
+Reading package lists...
+Done<br>
-Building dependency tree
+Building dependency tree <br>
 Reading state information...
+Done<br>
-Done ca-certificates is already the newest version (20230311ubuntu0.20.04.1). curl is already the newest version (7.68.0-1ubuntu2.23). software-properties-common is already the newest version (0.99.9.12). apt-transport-https is already the newest version (2.0.10).
+ca-certificates is already the newest version (20230311ubuntu0.20.04.1).<br>
+curl is already the newest version (7.68.0-1ubuntu2.23).<br>
+software-properties-common is already the newest version (0.99.9.12).<br>
+apt-transport-https is already the newest version (2.0.10).<br>
-The following packages were automatically installed and are no longer required: bridge-utils gir1.2-goa-1.0 ubuntu-fan
+The following packages were automatically installed and are no longer required:<br>
+  bridge-utils gir1.2-goa-1.0 ubuntu-fan<br>
-Use 'sudo apt autoremove' to remove them.
+Use 'sudo apt autoremove' to remove them.<br>
-0 upgraded, 0 newly installed, 0 to remove and 38 not upgraded.
+0 upgraded, 0 newly installed, 0 to remove and 38 not upgraded.<br>

 ankit@ankit:~$ sudo apt install apt-transport-https ca-certificates curl software-properties-common Reading package lists...
-Done
+Done<br>
-Building dependency tree
+Building dependency tree<br>
 Reading state information...
+Done<br>
-Done ca-certificates is already the newest version (20230311ubuntu0.20.04.1). curl is already the newest version (7.68.0-1ubuntu2.23). software-properties-common is already the newest version (0.99.9.12). apt-transport-https is already the newest version (2.0.10).
+ca-certificates is already the newest version (20230311ubuntu0.20.04.1).<br>
+curl is already the newest version (7.68.0-1ubuntu2.23).<br>
+software-properties-common is already the newest version (0.99.9.12).<br>
+apt-transport-https is already the newest version (2.0.10).<br>
-The following packages were automatically installed and are no longer required: bridge-utils gir1.2-goa-1.0 ubuntu-fan
+The following packages were automatically installed and are no longer required:<br>
+  bridge-utils gir1.2-goa-1.0 ubuntu-fan<br>
-Use 'sudo apt autoremove' to remove them.
+Use 'sudo apt autoremove' to remove them.<br>
-0 upgraded, 0 newly installed, 0 to remove and 38 not upgraded.
+0 upgraded, 0 newly installed, 0 to remove and 38 not upgraded.<br>
 #### Step 4.
 Install Docker

 Run this command in the terminal  to install docker.